Noel McGrath (hurler): Senior

 McGrath lined out at right corner-forward in a second successive National League final against Kilkenny on 4 May 2014.
 He scored five points from play but ended the game on the losing side following a 2-25 to 1-27 defeat.
 On 7 September 2014, McGrath scored four points from right corner-forward in a 1-28 to 3-22 draw with Kilkenny in the All-Ireland final.
 He was switched to centre-forward for the replay on 27 September 2014, however, he ended the game on the losing side after a 2-17 to 2-14 defeat.

 On 15 April 2015, it was revealed that McGrath was to undergo surgery for testicular cancer two days later.
 He later said: "I knew for two or three weeks that there wasn't something fully right.
 You're just hoping that you got hit in training or maybe you got a belt but the longer it was there, I knew something wasn't right.
 Thankfully I got looked after very well."
 McGrath returned to the Tipperary training panel in June 2015.
 On 16 August 2015, he received a standing ovation when he came on as a substitute in Tipperary's 0-26 to 3-16 defeat by Galway in the All-Ireland semi-final.
 McGrath was named as the 2015 Tipperary Person of the Year by the Tipperary Association Dublin.

 McGrath claimed a fourth Munster Championship medal on 10 July 2016 after scoring a point from left wing-forward in a 5-19 to 0-13 defeat of Waterford in the final.
 On 5 September 2016, he retained his position at left wing-forward for the All-Ireland final against Kilkenny.
 McGrath scored a point from play and collected a second All-Ireland medal following a 2-29 to 2-20 victory.

 On 23 April 2017, McGrath lined out in his fourth National League final.
 He scored two points from right corner-forward but ended the game on the losing side following a 3-21 to 0-14 victory for Galway.

 On 30 June 2019, McGrath scored a point from midfield when Tipperary suffered a 2-26 to 2-14 defeat by Limerick in the Munster final.
 On 18 August 2019, he was selected at midfield when Tipperary faced Kilkenny in the All-Ireland final.
 McGrath scored two points from play and ended the game with a third All-Ireland winners' medal following the 3-25 to 0-20 victory.
 He ended the season by receiving his third All-Star award.

 In November 2022, McGrath was named as the new Tipperary captain for the 2023 season.

+On 27 April 2025, McGrath came on as a substitute against Cork to play his 74th championship match for Tipperary, breaking the record he had previously shared with Brendan Cummins when he came on as a substitute against Limerick on 20 April 2025.